White Film On Goldfish -5 Causes and Effective Treatment

 Once the water conditions become favorable for the fungus they will reproduce in no time and attack the goldfish.
 Moreover, they cause fungal lesions on the fish skin leading them to death.

 Then again, when the fungus is established, it quickly spreads and infects other animals in the tank as well.
+On the other hand bacterial infections in the goldfish can also cause slimy coat secretion that looks like a white film.

 5. Problems in Diet